-Pumpkin spiced oatmeal cookies taste like a delicious mix of my favorite pumpkin cookies and chewy oatmeal cookies and have become a favorite amongst all the fall treats I’ve been baking lately!
+Pumpkin oatmeal cookies taste like a mix of fall-spiced pumpkin snickerdoodles and chewy oatmeal cookies, and they’ve quickly become a favorite among all the pumpkin recipes I’ve been baking.

-They come out of the oven soft, yet slightly crisp but they’re best enjoyed cooled or even a day old.
-You could even turn them into an oatmeal cookie with icing for a real treat!
+Soft with lightly crisp edges, they’re even better once cooled or the next day.
+You could even turn them into an oatmeal cookie with icing for an extra-special treat!

 Ingredients Needed